magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/troubleshooting/index.md

 **Validation errors when running developer mode**{:#validation-errors}

-Make sure you copied over the `example.env` file into a new `.env` file in the `packages/venia-concept` directory.
+Make sure you copied over the `env.dist` file into a new `.env` file in the `packages/venia-concept` directory.
 This file should specify variables for your local development environment.

 **Venia queries to GraphQL produce validation errors**{:#graphql-validation-errors}